By Kerrilynn Carney, MD

 Peer Reviewed

 Many of us became familiar with the Ebola virus after reading Richard Preston’s fictional thriller, The Hot Zone.
-However, in recent months, fiction has turned to reality in …
+However, in recent months, fiction has turned to …

 By Ali Marisa Mendelson, MD